JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 You dont want to throw away the mkt efforts, by having a landing and SaaS login that provides too much friction.

-And if you have ever worked on **ecommerce**, you should know that a social sign in converts ~95%, instead of the ~80+% of a email/pwd.
+And if you have ever worked on **e-commerce**, you should know that a social sign in converts ~95%, instead of the ~80+% of a email/pwd.

 > Some people just make you signin by placing your mail and receiving a code: